2745518585/Orita/README_en-CN.md

 `value`: Specify the value.

-`/help`: Help information.
+`/help`: Display help information.

 `/settings`: If the `key` is not provided, output the `settings.json` file.
 If the `key` is provided but not the `value`, output the value of the `key`.
 If `%{RESET}%` is appended to the `key`, reset the item to its default value, which is read from `%{FILE_PATH}%/files/settings.json`.
 If `value` is appended to the `key`, modify the value of the `key`.
 Different layers of keys in `key` are separated by `/`.

+`/global`: Specifies modifying global settings.

+`/local`: Specifies modifying local settings for the current directory.

 `/files`: If `num` is not provided, output the `file.json` file.
 If `num` is provided but not the `value`, output the value of the file with the number `num`.
 If `%{RESET}%` is appended to `num`, reset the file to its default value, which is read from `%{FILE_PATH}%/files/file.json`.
 If `value` is appended to `num`, set the file to `value`.

 ## Uninstallation

-Use `orita clear` to delete all configuration files, and then delete the source files in the `Orita` directory.
+To uninstall Orita, use the `orita clear` command to delete all configuration files and then delete the source files in the `Orita` directory.

-If you no longer need CMake, GCC, MSVC, etc., please uninstall them yourself.
+You can also uninstall CMake, GCC, MSVC, and other components if you no longer need them.

 ## Dependencies